HonestAbraham/175-final-project/README.md

             - for example: current hunger is 8, eating a steak will result in 10 hunger, giving a reward of 2.
 But reward should actually be 8

+CHAI TO DO A*:
+Missing Maze Awareness
+The A* algorithm needs to know about the maze obstacles to plan around them.
+Your current setup generates random obstacles, but there's no clear indication that the A* algorithm receives this obstacle information.

+Stuck Prevention Not Implemented
+A* pathfinding can get stuck when agents try to follow paths without considering dynamic obstacles or when they encounter situations where the calculated path becomes invalid

+the agent itself is not taking in the obstacle properly the a* stuck prevention is weird as fuck make sure the maze is proper, like a path no random blocks\
+the agent still assumes that it reach the furnace by force move (FLAWED STUCK LOGIC)

+test case:
+box the agent with a wall
+make sure the agent reach the furnace to cook and dont skip it

+worst case:
+fuck the maze just put a the crafting table and furnace randomly already works